iandersi/bot-hildi/README.md

 ## About Hildibot

-Hildibot is a discord bot that I made for my FFXIV guild.
-It's a simple bot that greets new members, auto-assigns new members a guest role and auto-kicks members who have the guest role at scheduled time (for example I scheduled it to be everyday at 4AM) unless the members have been assigned another role on the server.
-Hildibot also posts raid day reminders on our static channel.
+Hildibot is a discord bot that I made for my FFXIV guild to make server and raiding management easier.

 ### In short